AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 # Azure-Tomcat-Web-App-Container
 Creates a Docker container with Tomcat installed behind Apache which acts as a reverse proxy so Tomcat can be warmed up before being added to the Azure load balancer.
 Solves the problems of web apps needing time to warm-up as well as locking of WAR files that can occur on Azure Window Web Apps.
+This apporach can be used for solving not just Tomcat, but .NET apps, Node.js, etc. so it worth understanding.

 ### The problem
 In Azure you can run Web Sites (Web Apps) on Windows.
 The architecture of Web Apps has a shared file system in which your web code is deployed.
 This creates a problem when running more than one web server and you deploy a WAR files.
 The servers fight over who will get a lock to unzip the WAR file and you get issues.
 The other issue is that some Tomcat applications take 5+ minutes to warm up.
 So you do not want web traffic hitting your site before it is ready to go.

 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Tomcat-Web-App-Container/master/images/TomcatOnAzure.png)

+### The solution
+1. Use Web Apps on Linux using a Docker container for your Tomcat App
+2. Start Tomcat on port 8080.
+3. Tomcat can now unzip your WAR file since each container has its very own WAR file (no locking)
+4. Start sending requests to Tomcat on port 8080 to warm-up your application
+5. When your application is ready start Apache on port 80
+6. Apache is acting as a reverse proxy to Tomcat (some people do not like Tomcat exposed directly anyway for security reasons).
+7. Azure sees port 80 is ready to go, so Azure adds this instance to the Wep App load balancer.

 ### Image Labels
 I created 1 Docker image and Labeled it 3 different ways